 4. Giving In When Baby Is Crying

 Your child may cry many times to get your attention and you may give in to their tears and tantrums almost all the times.
 This is alright unless you are doing it constantly and your baby is refusing to sleep.
 Well, at some point, you need to be strict and put them to sleep.
-Moms, don’t always go soft—your baby might not sleep at the right time only to
+Moms, don’t always go soft—your baby might not sleep at the right time only to wake up at odd hours and get irritated.

 5. Following Late Sleep Timings